Lai Weng Cheong: 1984 Singaporean general election

-In February 1984, it was announced that Lai would be contesting in the upcoming general election.
-By then, he had become the chairman of the Radin Mas Citizens' Consultative Committee.
-He was also serving on the advisory committee of the Blangah Rise Primary School.
-On 5 March, Lai claimed that his primary aims if elected would be to "raise the skills of workers" and "bring unions and management closer together".
-He was to remain in the NTUC while serving as Member of Parliament.
-By April, he had begun sitting in Meet-the-People Sessions conducted by M. K. A. Jabbar, the incumbent Member of Parliament representing the Radin Mas Single Member Constituency.
-In the same month, he chaired a workshop on the "controversial" Howe Yoon Chong Report on the Problems of the Aged, which was held at the People's Action Party headquarters.
-At the end of May, it was announced that Ho See Beng, the executive secretary of the Singapore Port Workers Union, was to resign and that it was "likely" that Lai would succeed him in the position within the next six months.
-He succeeded Ho on 1 July.
-In August, it was reported that Lai, who was the People's Action Party's candidate for Radin Mas, might not contest in the election on account of ill health.
-The Singapore Monitor reported later that month that Lai standing down was "likely" and that Chng Hee Kok, who had previously been understudying in Kampong Glam Single Member Constituency, might replace him.
-It was confirmed on 19 September that Lai would not be contesting in the election.
+In February 1984, it was announced that Lai would contest in the upcoming general election.
+By then, he had become the chairman of the Radin Mas CCC, while also serving on the advisory committee of Blangah Rise Primary School.
+On 5 March, Lai claimed that he, if elected, would primarily focus on "[raising] the skills of workers" and "[bringing] unions and management closer together".
+He was to remain in NTUC while a Member of Parliament (MP).
+By April, he had begun sitting in Meet-the-People Sessions conducted by M. K. A. Jabbar, the incumbent MP for Radin Mas Constituency.
+In August, it was reported that Lai, who had been selected as the PAP candidate for Radin Mas, could be exiting the election on account of ill health.
+The Singapore Monitor reported later that month that he would likely exit in favour of Chng Hee Kok, who had previously been understudying in Kampong Glam Constituency.
+It was confirmed on 19 September that Lai would not stand for Parliament.

 Personal life and death

 Lai was married with two children.
 He lived on Cavenagh Road, though his sister, who he visited regularly, lived in Radin Mas.
-In March 1984, when it was announced that he would be contesting in the upcoming elections, Lai claimed that he expected to remain active for another 15 to 20 years.
-However, in July, he was diagnosed with liver cancer, though he continued with his constituency work.
-After attending an opening ceremony, he was admitted to hospital, after which he remained "in and out of hospital" as his health worsened until his death of cancer on 28 October.
+In March 1984, when it was announced that he would contest the upcoming general election, Lai claimed that he expected to remain active for another 15 to 20 years.
+However, in July, he was diagnosed with liver cancer, despite which he continued his constituency work.
+After attending an opening ceremony, he was admitted to hospital, and subsequently remained "in and out of hospital" with worsening health until his death from cancer on 28 October.